Wednesday, August 17, 2011

 Hearing from Him

-Becky had encouraged me to pray the week leading up to it, for preparation - that the Lord would reveal things to me, etc. So, I did that.
-Then as I was driving to meet up with my three friends (including Becky) who were going to pray for me, a neat thing happened.
-On the way, this song played on the radio - http://www.youtube.com/watch?v=l1YLXWANhvI – which I’d heard many times before, but never paid attention to the words.
-At one point, the words became crystal clear to me and were spoken straight to me heart.
-I felt that the Lord was speaking that specific section of the song to me.
+As I was driving to meet with some friends to pray together, this song played on the radio - http://www.youtube.com/watch?v=l1YLXWANhvI – which I’d heard many times before, but never paid attention to the words.
+At one point, the words became crystal clear to me and seemed to be spoken straight to my heart.

-At that point, my friend Becky reached behind her and grabbed a sheet of paper.
-On her drive over (1 hour & 45 minutes in traffic!), she had heard the same song, and the Lord told her that the words were meant for me (that specific section that I had just sung!).
+At that point, a friend reached behind her and grabbed a sheet of paper.
+On her drive over (1 hour and 45 minutes in traffic!), she had heard the same song, and the Lord impressed on her that the words were meant for me (that specific section that I had just sung!).
 There it was – scribbled on her paper (quite scribbled, because she wrote it while driving – ha!!)... the exact section of the song!
-How encouraging to have the Lord speak just what I needed to hear in preparation for our night.
-He is so good and faithful. : )
+How amazing to have the Lord confirm His encouragement to me.
+He is incredibly kind. : )

 Monday, July 19, 2010